 Loss is one of those feelings which is broad in scope and cuts deep into our psyche.
-All humans experience loss at some point in their lives and it is this loss that we desperately try to protect ourselves from in the future.
-For you loss might be the death of a loved one, for another, it might be the loss of a job or an opportunity.
+All humans experience loss at some point in their lives, and it is this loss that we desperately try to protect ourselves from in the future.
+For you, the loss might be the death of a loved one, for another, it might be the loss of a job or an opportunity.
 For others, it might be something completely different.
-We fear missing out, having opportunities, and loved ones taken from us.
-We cannot get these people or situations back and that loss scares us.
+We fear missing out and having opportunities and loved ones taken from us.
+We cannot get these people or situations back, and that loss scares us.

 While we all can identify with loss on some level, regret holds a different type of sting than loss.
 Most have experienced the gut-wrenching feeling which comes as we realize that something we did or perhaps failed to do, led to an undesirable result.
 It could be saying the wrong words or actions we wish we could take back.
 Regret comes after the words have left our lips.
 It is choosing to take one opportunity when another was what we truly wanted.
 Somehow it is still fascinating how regret only works looking backward.

 Regardless of your current financial situation or the financial reality of where you grew up, we all have different definitions of what scarcity means.